 Step 17: Enable virtualization and memory features on the processor device.

-Step 18: Add the Ubuntu ISO file on the CD/DVD device.
+Step 18: Add the Ubuntu ISO file to the CD/DVD.

 Step 19: Select 3.1 as USB compatibility.